NERCDigitalGathering2025/NERCDigitalGathering_Hackathon_2025/README.md

 1. **Access JASMIN**: The notebooks are designed to run on the JASMIN HPC system with direct access to CEDA data
 2. **Choose Your Focus**: Select from the ECMWF, MIDAS, HadUK-Grid, or Soils & Land Cover notebook based on your interests
 3. **Follow the Challenges**: Each notebook contains 5-6 structured challenges with background context, clear tasks, and success criteria
+4. **Explore Advanced Challenges**: For confident participants, tackle the stretch challenges that integrate multiple datasets and advanced techniques
-4. **Explore the Data**: Use the provided geographical coordinates to focus on UK-wide or Bedfordshire-specific analysis
+5. **Explore the Data**: Use the provided geographical coordinates to focus on UK-wide or Bedfordshire-specific analysis

 ## Useful Resources